 First, mark your background 3 7/8 inch squares and two of the yellow 3 7/8 inch squares diagonally through the center.
 (This will be a cutting line when you are finished.)
-Place a green square, right sides together, with the background.
+Place a brown and yellow square right sides together.
 Sew on either side of the drawn line, exactly 1/4 inch from the first line.
 Cut this square in half on the cutting line.
 You will now have two diagonal half-squares, which should measure exactly 3 1/2 inches.
 Press all to the darker side of the block.

 You will need a variety of diagonal half squares.
 From the 3 7/8 inch squares you need two diagonal half squares each: Two green and background, two yellow and background, two brown and background, two brown and green and four brown and background.